 - 100% effective and safe to use for data and device

-Free download and install Tenorshare 4DDIG to the Windows PC where you accidentally deleted user folder from.
-Launch Tenorshare 4DDig Windows Data Recovery and select the location from the main interface where you’ve lost or deleted your user profile.
-Then, click on the Start button to continue.
+Free download and install Tenorshare 4DDiG to the Windows PC where you accidentally deleted user folder from.
+Launch Tenorshare 4DDiG Windows Data Recovery and select the location from the main interface where you’ve lost or deleted your user profile.
+Then, click on the Scan button to continue.

 Tenorshare 4DDig will start scanning the selected location to find the deleted user profile file.
 A progress bar showing you how much scanning is completed will appear on the screen.
 You can even stop or pause scanning any time once you’ve found your required files.

 After the scanning is completed, preview and select the desired files.
 Then, tap on the Recover button to have them back.
 Select a new location where you would like to save it and click on the Ok button.

 With this, the process to recover user profile is completed.
 Isn’t it a simple and fast profile recovery method?

 Part 2.
 Other Ways to Restore User Profile in Windows

 If you don’t want to use a professional file recovery software due to any reason, you can consider using some manual ways to undelete profile.
 However, be sure to follow all the steps in a particular order so that you can achieve the desired results.